netdata/netdata/web/server/README.md

 -   `allow badges from` checks if the API request is for a badge.
 Badges are not matched by `allow dashboard from`.

 -   `allow streaming from` checks if the slave willing to stream metrics to this Netdata is allowed.
-     This can be controlled per API KEY and MACHINE GUID in [stream.conf](../../streaming/stream.conf).
+     This can be controlled per API KEY and MACHINE GUID in `stream.conf`.
-     The setting in `netdata.conf` is checked before the ones in [stream.conf](../../streaming/stream.conf).
+     The setting in `netdata.conf` is checked before the ones in `stream.conf`.

 -   `allow netdata.conf from` checks the IP to allow `http://netdata.host:19999/netdata.conf`.
      The IPs listed are all the private IPv4 addresses, including link local IPv6 addresses.
 Keep in mind that connections to Netdata API ports are filtered by `allow connections from`.
 So, IPs allowed by `allow netdata.conf from` should also be allowed by `allow connections from`.

 -   `allow management from` checks the IPs to allow API management calls.
-Management via the API is currently supported for [health](../api/health/#health-management-api)
+Management via the API is currently supported for [health](/web/api/health/README.md#health-management-api)

 In order to check the FQDN of the connection without opening the Netdata agent to DNS-spoofing, a reverse-dns record must be setup for the connecting host.
 At connection time the reverse-dns of the peer IP address is resolved, and